IIT-CCHT/alceo/docs/DVC.md

     ```

     I was unable to parametrize the deps for the `produce_tiles` stage.
 This needs more studying as I'm not sure how to parametrize a list of parameters for a command plus parametrizing a list of dependencies.

 10. I've created the `change_annotations` stage using `foreach` so that we can produce automatically more stages by defining what changes we are interested in.
     TODO: once the pipeline is done I should try to move all the various parametrizations outside of the loops itselfs.
 Maybe using a [parameters file](https://dvc.org/doc/user-guide/project-structure/dvcyaml-files#parameters-files)?

 11. `rasterize_change` was also added to the pipeline and uses a foreach.
 This stage does not depend on my code, it uses `mkdir -p` to create the folder in which rasters will be generated (if needed) and then runs `rio rasterize ...`.

+12. Started working on full pipeline parametrization.
+It seems like I cannot unpack a list into `stage.deps`.
+This means that I have to re-think about `produce_tiles`.
+New strategy will be getting a single raster (a la `rio rasterize --like`), the `area_of_interest` GeoJSON and use them to produce the vectorial tiles.
+    - Pro: rasterize_tile does not need to handle filtering.
+    - Con: I cannot be sure that the area of interest covers ALL future images unless I "intersect" the area of interest with the images bounds before creating the tiles.
+This could be problematic because I would need to create an intermediate "true area of interest" file.